Monacr/FitSocial/docs/architecture_and_design.md

 React has similar features and we’ll use that for the frontend.

 As needed, we will create READMEs to explain how to use and develop the program.
-As we publish to the App Store we will add descriptions and guides as necessary.
+As we publish to the LoginScreen Store we will add descriptions and guides as necessary.